Cellar Construction Tips

-A plastic vapour barrier, approved vapor retarder or at least 6 mil poly must be installed on the “warm” side of walls and ceiling of the wine cellar (If you are standing inside your cellar the vapour barrier is on the other side of the insulation next to the outside walls of the cellar.
+A plastic vapour barrier, approved vapor retarder or at least 6 mil poly must be installed on the “warm” side of walls and ceiling of the wine cellar.
+If you are standing inside your cellar the vapour barrier is to be applied on the other side of the insulation, next to the outside walls of the cellar.
 All seams of the vapour barrier should be taped a to allow a continuous application between and around all studs and ceiling joists.

-- R-22 batt insulation (Roxul) for 2 x 6 framed (exterior) walls to be installed after the vapour barrier between the studs.
+R-22 batt insulation (Roxul) for 2 x 6 framed (exterior) walls is installed after the vapour barrier between the studs.
 R-32 batt insulation is installed in the ceiling.

 Insulation for Concrete Walls and Ceiling (cold cellar)